file_path = params.from_multipart.last["source"].path

 Eidt

-However, this may require the caller to provide an accurate content-length header.
+However, this may require the caller to provide an accurate content-length header (or chunked transfer).
 Perhaps this is why the standard library does not implement this feature.

 1 Like